 The committee interprets the above paragraph to denote for consideration superior scholastic ability and intellectual capacity, and good citizenship and character, including attitude toward Indiana University and community service as demonstrated by actual service.
 Consistent with Indiana University policy, nominations for this award should be made without regard to sexual orientation or disability.
 In January of each year the College invites its graduate programs to nominate outstanding students for the Edwards Fellowships.
 Please notify your department of your interest in receiving this fellowship.

-Complete department nominations should be submitted to the College Graduate Office via MANTIS by the below College deadline.
 The College will review those applications and select the top three to forward on to the University Graduate School by its deadline.

 The Dolores Zohrab Liebmann Fellowship is a national award that supports graduate students in any recognized field of study in the humanities, social sciences, or natural sciences.
 The Indiana University Graduate School Bloomington selects three nominees from IU to submit to the national competition.
 The College nominates up to three candidates for the IUB Graduate School's consideration.